First light broke cold over the Talan Settlement.First light broke cold over the Talan Settlement.

 The voices swelled, building toward panic.

 Torven waded through, hemmed by bodies, each step deliberate.
-A mother pulled her child closer, knuckles white, not breathing.
+A mother pulled her child closer, knuckles white, holding her breath.
 The crowd pressed tighter, the noise rising.

 "Did you find them?"